devkapupara/SuperMath/README.md

   <li>Runge-Kutte-4 Approximation to an ODE given the initial condition</li>
  </ul>
  <h3>Uhm okay, how do I use it?</h3>
-<p>It's really easy.
-Run the file using your terminal or your favorite IDE.</p>

-**Must be connected to the Internet for the script to work.**
+It's really easy.
+Run the file using your terminal or your favorite IDE. **Must be connected to the Internet for the script to work.**